harikethan-reddy/Parent1/README.md

-# This i my parent 1
+# This is my parent 1